14 Danger Zone

 We see a lot of issues with machine learning approaches, and many of them are the same as those that come up with statistical models, but some are more unique to the machine learning world.
 A starting point is that many forget to create a baseline model, and instead jump right into a complicated model.
 This is a problem because it is hard to improve performance if you don’t know what a good baseline score is.
 So create that baseline model and iterate from there.

-A related point is that many will jump into machine learning models without fully investigating the data.
+A related point is that many will jump into machine learning without fully investigating the data.
 Standard exploratory data analysis (EDA) is a prerequisite for any modeling, and can go a long way toward saving time and effort in the modeling process.
 It’s here you’ll find problematic cases and features, and can explore ways to deal with it.

 14.3.2 Classification